Innovation for Healthcare Inequalities Programme (InHIP)

 How we are supporting the Core20PLUS5

-1. Increase NHS awareness of evidence-based innovations that can also reduce healthcare inequalities in these clinical areas
+1. To increase awareness of evidence-based innovations that can reduce healthcare inequalities in key clinical areas

 What are the InHIP projects for the East of England?